Feature #2919

 It seems this sort of function isn’t compatible with the current gammalib/ctools architecture, so it’ll stay with the veritas code.
 I’m gonna close this feature for the time being.

-#3 Updated by Knödlseder Jürgen almost 5 years ago
+#3 Updated by Knödlseder Jürgen over 5 years ago

 • Status changed from Feedback to Rejected